-Keep in mind that your contribution history will only reflect contributions you made through ActBlue while signed into your ActBlue Express account.
-In addition to online donations, contributions you make offline, tickets to many events, and campaign merchandise purchases all count toward your contribution limit.
-If you have made these sorts of contributions and think you may be close to a contribution limit, we recommend contacting the campaign or organization directly.
+Your contribution history will only reflect contributions you made while signed in to your ActBlue Express account.
+In addition to online donations, contributions made offline, tickets to events, and campaign merchandise purchases all count toward your contribution limit.
+If you have made these types of contributions and think you may be close to the limit, we recommend contacting the campaign or organization directly.

 To view your ActBlue contribution history, sign in at https://secure.actblue.com/signin.

-When you log in to your ActBlue Express account, you will immediately see the History page, which lists all of the past contributions you’ve made while logged into your account, as well as your active recurring contributions.
+When you log in to your ActBlue Express account, you can view the History page, which lists all of the past contributions you’ve made while logged into your account, as well as your active recurring contributions.

 Your contribution history will automatically be sorted chronologically, newest to oldest.
 If you are looking for your larger contributions and would like to change the way your contribution history is sorted, click “Newest to oldest” and select a different option from the dropdown.